nim-works/phy/passes/lang4.md

 ```

 There are no `CheckedCallAsgn`.
 Checked calls that return something use
+`CheckedCall`s, with the result implicitly passed to the follow-up
+continuation's first parameter.
+The target continuation must not be the
-`CheckedCall`s.
-They cannot pass something directly to the exit continuation.
+procedure exit continuation.

 ```grammar
 exit -= (CheckedCallAsgn <local> <proc> <value>* <goto> <err_goto>)
       | (CheckedCallAsgn <local> <type_id> <value>+ <goto> <err_goto>)
 ```

-Exits via exceptional control-flow always pass the exception to the first
+Exits via exceptional control-flow always implicitly pass the exception to the
-`Continuation` parameter.
+first `Continuation` parameter.